Twister (Knoebels Amusement Resort)

 Twister is a wooden roller coaster located at Knoebels Amusement Resort in Elysburg, Pennsylvania.
-It is a custom wooden coaster designed by John Fetterman, with heavy inspiration taken from Mister Twister at Elitch Gardens.
+It was designed by John Fetterman, with heavy inspiration taken from Mister Twister at Elitch Gardens.

 History

 Knoebels began planning a roller coaster in 1998, following the popularity of its recent addition, Phoenix, a relocated coaster from Playland Park in San Antonio, Texas.
 Seeking to preserve another classic ride, the park looked into acquiring the defunct "Mister Twister", which had been abandoned when the entire Elitch Gardens amusement park was relocated to Denver, Colorado.
 However, Mister Twister had been closed for so long that it was no longer in operating condition, and space constraints made physically relocating the ride impossible.
 Knoebels purchased the blueprints and set out to rebuild the roller coaster from scratch, modifying the design to fit the space available.
 A groundbreaking ceremony for the new Twister took place on November 3, 1998.
 At the time, the roller coaster was expected to cost $2 million to $3 million.
 Knoebels president Dick Knoebels described the ride as the largest project in the park's history.